wesreisz/icsaet-prompts/2_languages.md

 [Include specific examples of programming language trends and their analysis, citing sources from content.json, connector data, and knowledge base]

 ## Additional Considerations
-- Consider the balance between language innovation and stability
+- Consider the balance between innovation and stability
 - Evaluate the learning curve and adoption costs
-- Assess the impact on existing codebases and development workflows
+- Assess the impact on existing systems and processes
-- Consider individual developer readiness and skill requirements
+- Consider organizational readiness and culture
 - Cross-reference information across different data sources
 - Validate trends against multiple sources of evidence

 ## Evaluation Criteria
 The analysis should be:
-- Comprehensive yet focused on practical applications for individual contributors
+- Comprehensive yet focused on practical applications
 - Based on concrete examples and evidence from multiple sources
 - Actionable for software developers
 - Balanced in considering both benefits and challenges